alf-tool/try-alf/blog/2013-10-21-relations-as-first-class-citizen.md

 in DBMSs themselves.
 In the mean time, developers rely on the ability of host programming languages and third-party libraries.

-Back to our example, what about the following "design"?
+Back to our example above, what about the following "design"?

 ```
 # Meet 1) and 2) together as a utility method: separation of concerns